Mortimer Dormer Leggett: Civil War

 At the beginning of the Civil War, Leggett served as a volunteer on the staff of his friend, Major General George B. McClellan in western Virginia.
 He helped raise the 78th Ohio Infantry Regiment and was commissioned as its colonel in January 1862.
 He commanded his regiment at the battles of Fort Donelson, Shiloh, and Corinth.
 In November 1862, he was appointed brigadier general of volunteers and participated in the Vicksburg Campaign, suffering a painful wound.
-After he recovered, Leggett commanded the 3rd Division of the XVII Corps during the Atlanta Campaign and Sherman's March to the Sea.
+After he recovered, Leggett commanded the 3rd Division of the XVII Corps during the Atlanta campaign and Sherman's March to the Sea.
 He was brevetted major general of volunteers in July 1864, and was commissioned as a major general a year later.
-His last action was in the Carolinas Campaign during the spring of 1865.
+His last action was in the Carolinas campaign during the spring of 1865.

-Postbellum career
+Postwar career

 At the end of the war, Leggett returned to Zanesville and resumed his law practice.
 President Ulysses S. Grant appointed him as United States Commissioner of Patents in 1871; Leggett held that position until 1881, when he resigned to resume his private practice.
 In 1884, he founded a successful company that would become a part of General Electric.

 Leggett was a member of the Cuyahoga County Soldiers' and Sailors' Monument commission and helped oversee the construction of the monument which now sits on Cleveland's Public Square.
 His likeness is depicted on the End of The War panel inside the structure and his name appears on plaques outside the main doors.

 His son, Mortimer M. Leggett, was accidentally killed on October 14, 1873, during an initiation to the Cornell University chapter of the Kappa Alpha Society.
 The younger Leggett was blindfolded and walking along a railroad trestle with other initiates, when he fell, striking the back of his head.
 Leggett was the first person known to die in a college fraternity initiation.

 Leggett died in Cleveland, Ohio, aged 74, and was buried in Lake View Cemetery.